 X-CF-Forwarded-Url within 60 seconds, otherwise the request will be refused.
 In addition, the total time to process the request and send a response back must be within 900 seconds.

 You can refer to the Cloud Foundry documentation on route services for more information.

-Example: Route service to add authentication
+Example: Route service to add username and password authentication

 In the following example we will add a route service to provide basic HTTP authentication to the bound routes.
 This can be used to restrict access to a beta application.